 Sometimes floaters and flashes signal a condition that can lead to vision loss.

-“A new onset of floaters may herald retinal disease,” said Dr. Jeffrey Heier, director of the retina service at Ophthalmic Consultants of Boston and clinical instructor in ophthalmology at Harvard Medical School, in the June issue of the Harvard Health Letter.
+“A new onset of floaters may herald retinal disease,” said Dr. Jeffrey Heier, director of the retina service at Ophthalmic Consultants of Boston and clinical instructor in ophthalmology at Harvard Medical School.

 The shrinking vitreous can tug on the retina and pull away from it.
 This event, called a posterior vitreous detachment, is common, and usually doesn’t threaten vision.
 In about one in six people, a posterior vitreous detachment causes the retina to tear.
 Fluid from inside the eye can then seep through the tear and separate the retina from the tissues that nourish it.
 This separation, called retinal detachment, can lead to permanent vision loss.

 Retinal tears and detachments are painless.
 Key warning signs include:

 - a new onset of floaters and flashes